Glenn Ellison

 Glenn David Ellison (born 1965) is an American economist who is the Gregory K. Palm Professor of Economics at the Massachusetts Institute of Technology (MIT) and an Elected Fellow of the Society for the Advancement of Economic Theory and American Academy of Arts & Sciences.
-He is the father of Caroline Ellison, former CEO of Alameda Research.
+He is the father of convicted business executive Caroline Ellison.

 Education and career

 Ellison received an A.B. degree in mathematics from Harvard College.
-He went on to Cambridge University on a Churchill Scholarship and received an M.Phil. degree in economics in 1988.
+He later attended Cambridge University on a Churchill Scholarship and earned a M.Phil. degree in economics in 1988.
 He then worked briefly as an Associate at Charles River Associates between 1988 and 1989.
 He received his Ph.D. in economics from MIT in 1992 under the supervision of Drew Fudenberg.
 After his doctorate, he became an assistant professor of economics at Harvard University from 1992 to 1994.
-He moved to MIT in 1994 and became head of the Department of Economics between 2016 and 2017 and again since 2020.
+He moved to MIT in 1994 and served as head of the Department of Economics from 2016 to 2017 and again since 2020.

 Ellison's research interests include game theory, industrial organization, education, finance, economic geography, and academia.